Serving Our Community

 First Church launched the Drop-In Center in August 2016 in partnership with Sasha Bruce Youthwork and the Downtown Business Improvement District (BID), which provided partial funding for the pilot program.
 In doing so, First Church draws on its long-term engagement in issues of homelessness, which included serving as the downtown homeless service center until the church facility was demolished in preparation for construction of the current church facility, which opened in 2011.
 First Church was also the 1979 birthplace of the Dinner Program for Homeless Women, which has grown into Thrive DC and provides a range of services to homeless individuals.

-Since it opened, 20 – 70 people have visited the Drop-In Center each week.
-In addition to space, staffing, and money, First Church also provides volunteers for the center.
-The church also hosts an annual Thanksgiving dinner for the Center, provides food for snack packs that Center guests can take with them, and other support.
+Since opening, 20 – 70 people have visited the Drop-In Center each week.
+In addition to space, staffing, and resources, First Church provides trained volunteers for the center.
+The church also hosts an annual Thanksgiving dinner for the Center.

 Racial Justice